-President Obama announced the National Export Initiative (NEI) http://export.gov/ two years ago, with the goal of doubling exports by 2014.
+President Obama announced the National Export Initiative (NEI) http://export.gov/ some years ago, with the goal of doubling exports by 2014.
 U.S. embassies are committed to supporting U.S. companies to start exporting or grow their exports to Equatorial Guinea.
 In this section, you’ll find a quick description of Equatorial Guinea as an export market and some suggestions for getting started.

 If you are an American or you live in the United States and you’re interested in investing in Equatorial Guinea your first stop should be the EG Embassy in Washington DC or the General Consulate in Houston, TX:

 Embassy of the Republic of Equatorial Guinea in Washington D.C:

 Fax: 202 518 5252 or 296 41 95

 As a potential investor you should seek an appointment with either the Ambassador in D.C or the Consul-General in Houston.
 Talk freely about your project and your ideas and he or she should be able to give you practical advice.
 Equatoguinean law requires that foreign companies or initiatives include national capital.
 Also, an Equatoguinean partner is vital in navigating the lengthy process of registering a company and obtaining appropriate permits.